Anti-folk: In the United States

-In the United Kingdom
+In Britain

 In the 2000s the term was adopted in Britain, particularly in the London underground scene, with acts including David Cronenberg's Wife and The Bobby McGee's.
-The UK anti-folk scene, largely centred in London and Brighton, has established its own identity, which has been written about in a six-page feature in the September 2007 issue of Plan B magazine.
+The UK antifolk scene, largely centred in London and Brighton, has established its own identity, which was written about in a six-page feature in the September 2007 issue of Plan B magazine.
 In 2004 the lo-fi musician Filthy Pedro started seasonal anti-folk festivals, which he promoted with Tom Mayne of the band David Cronenberg's Wife.
 An anti-folk scene in Brighton, curated primarily by Mertle, was quick to follow that of London.

 Other key figures within the UK anti-folk community include Dan Treacy of Television Personalities, Jack Hayter, Milk Kan, Extradition Order, Benjamin Shaw, Lucy Joplin, Candythief, JJ Crash, Larry Pickleman and Paul Hawkins.
 Emmy the Great and Laura Marling were added to the roster of antifolk artists as they play antifolk music with mocking lyrics.
 Kate Nash started her music career playing anti-folk-style shows, including a concert promoted by Larry Pickleman and Mertle in Brighton.

 Dan Willson, who performs under the name Withered Hand, is an Edinburgh-based musician often considered part of the genre.
 His first studio album, Good News, was released in 2009.

-Welsh anti-folk artist Mr Duke has gained some popularity in Wales, and Crywank, an anti-folk project from Manchester, surfaced in 2009.
-Crywank's popularity can be seen through the disappointment of fans when the break-up was announced in 2019.
-Though in 2021, Crywank released a final album.
+Welsh antifolk artist Mr Duke has gained some popularity in Wales, and Crywank, an antifolk project from Manchester, surfaced in 2009.